keystonejs/keystone/docs/guides/relationship-migration.md

 ## Identify required changes

 The next step is to identify the changes you need to make to your database.
-To assist with this you can use the command `keystone upgrade-relationships` This tool will analyse your relationships and generate a summary of the changes you need to make in your database.
+To assist with this you can use the command `keystone upgrade-relationships`.
+This tool will analyse your relationships and generate a summary of the changes you need to make in your database.
 We recommend adding it as a script into your `package.json` file and running it with `yarn`.